yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/ctabctrl-class.md

 ### <a name="parameters"></a>Parametry

 *nItem*<br/>
-Liczony od zera wartość elementu do usunięcia.
+Wartość zerowa elementu do usunięcia.

 ### <a name="return-value"></a>Wartość zwracana

-Wartość różną od zera, jeśli to się powiedzie; w przeciwnym razie 0.
+Niezerowe, jeśli pomyślne; w przeciwnym razie 0.

 ### <a name="example"></a>Przykład